-Memantine (Namenda / Ebixa) is FDA-approved for Alzheimer's.
-Learn about research showing it significantly improves memory and attention in Lewy Body Disease, Parkinson's and various types of dementia.
+Memantine (Namenda / Ebixa) is FDA-approved for Alzheimer’s.
+Learn how it significantly improves memory and attention in Lewy Body Disease, Parkinson’s and various types of dementia.

 An important study shows that performance on objective tests of attention and memory can be improved by memantine in two other major forms of dementia – Parkinson’s disease dementia and dementia with Lewy Bodies.
 The improvements detected were highly statistically reliable and of clinically relevant effect sizes; indicating that memantine can produce cognitive benefits in patients with these dementias which match those seen previously with anticholinesterases.

 Memantine is FDA approved just for Alzheimer’s.
 Doctors may prescribe it “off-label”, if in their clinical judgment it may help their patient with Lewy Body dementia or Parkinson’s disease.